 With their project, Until the Whole World Hears, they’ve explored new musical horizons as well with a more rockin’ soundtrack on the title track.
 Above all else though, for Mark Hall the most important thing is the Message; that the whole world needs to have a personal relationship with Jesus.
 “I want to shake people up and help them see that Jesus is not a religion, and God is not a book,” Mark says in the band’s official biography.
 “You can’t pray to a book, and you can’t draw strength from an idea or standard.”

 Casting Crowns has received a slew of honors this year, including two 2012 Billboard Music Award for Top Christian Artist and Top Christian Album.
-And also recently won the award for "Group/Duo of the Year," at the K-LOVE fan awards, were also nominated for "Artist of the Year."
+And also recently won the award for "Group/Duo of the Year," at the 2013 K-LOVE fan awards, are also nominated for "Group/Duo of the Year," and "Artist of the Year," for the 2014 show.